frontarm/navi-website/src/pages/reference/defining-pages.md

 - Getters will be recomputed whenever the user navigates and whenever your `Navigation` object's context changes.
 - If a getter function returns a Promise, then Navi will use that value that the promise resolves to.
 This means that you can use both standard functions and async functions as getters.
 - If a getter function returns a promise to an object of the shape `{ default: value }`, then Navi will use the value under the `default` key.
 This facilitates use of JavaScript's dynamic `import()` expression.
+- The `getContent` and `getTitle` getters will receive a promise to the result of the `getMeta` getter as their second argument, helping to reduce duplicate code.

 `Env` objects